 Variations: Reverse 360

-The kickflip is a maneuver inspired by skateboarding, in which the surfer flips his surfboard 360 degrees along the axis that extends from the nose to the tail of the board.
+The kickflip is a maneuver inspired by skateboarding.
+In this, the surfer flips his surfboard 360 degrees along the axis that extends from the nose to the tail of the board.

 The alley-oop is a backward aerial rotation inspired by skateboarding.

-Last but certainly not least, the superman is an aerial maneuver in which the surfer drives his surfboard down the line, goes up, kicks the board, projects it to the beach, grabs the rail, and reconnect before landing.
+At last, the superman is an aerial maneuver in which the surfer drives his surfboard.
+And down the line, goes up, kicks the board, projects it to the beach, grabs the rail, and reconnect before landing.